Using Risk to Transform Industry Leadership

-Including risk effectiveness when communicating with the board and executives demonstrate the value it delivers at every level of the organisation.
+Including risk effectiveness when communicating with the board and executives demonstrates the value it delivers at every level of the organisation.
 Risk needs to be more than an agenda item, rather a conversation and awareness across agendas.

 Now implemented, it is clear that bringing that degree of executive awareness, governance, oversight and management to all risk touchpoints is leading to continuous improvement – a core value of ASC.

 For example, improvement has led to developing a method of assessing each team’s risk engagement and maturity based on their risk and opportunity data.
-Having this live information enabled senior managers to act proactively and encourage their teams’ engagement with the risk management aims of the business.
+Having this live information-enabled senior managers to act proactively and encourage their teams’ engagement with the risk management aims of the business.

 Align risk with board priorities